Josephy5/PostProcessing-URP/README.md

 1. Clone repo or download the asset folder and load it into an unity project.
 2. Add the render feature of the effect that you want to use to the Universal Renderer Data you are using
 3. Create a volume game object and load the effect's volume component in the volume profile to adjust values
 4. If needed, you can change the effect's render pass event in its render feature under settings
+5. Ensure that Compatibility mode is on, which can be located under Project Settings > Graphics > Render Graph

 ## Credits/Assets used
 The code is based on Acerola's Post Processing effect for Unity's Built In pipeline, but it has since been modified to work on Unity 6 URP and for preformance improvements, etc.